- Services & Solutions

 - Clients & Partners

-Ashley Campbell is a research analyst in SRI International's Center for Education Policy.
-She has experience in both qualitative and quantitative research with a focus on preK–12 reform, teacher development, and policy analysis.
+Ashley Campbell has experience in both qualitative and quantitative research with a focus on preK–12 reform, teacher development and policy analysis.

 Prior to joining SRI, Campbell worked as a research assistant for the School Choice Demonstration Project in Washington, D.C., helping to evaluate the first federally funded voucher program.
 She also participated in a feasibility study for the establishment of a Cristo Rey Network high school in Washington, D.C.
 She has experience in budgeting and finance and has worked as a budget analyst for the city and county of Denver, helping to review agency efficiencies and develop performance measurement systems.